atixlabs/line-js-api/README.md

 - ```sendMessage(lineUserId, messages)```: Sends to a determinate user, an array of one or more messages.
 Refer to the [official documentation](https://devdocs.line.me/en/?go#push-message) to see how the messages array should be set.

 - ```validateMessage(requestBody, signature)```: Checks if a message received in the webhook URL is valid or not returns true or false).
 It validates if the request came from a trusty source, by following [these guidelines](https://devdocs.line.me/en/?go#webhooks).

+### Get User Information API

+This package also provides some methods to get the LINE User profile information without logging that user into your app.
+To do so, we provide the ```getLoginUrl``` method, which will receive the ```redirectUri``` and the ```state``` as params, and it will return the loginUrl.

+The last and most important method that this package provides to get the user information, is "getLineUserData", which will receive the authentication code as a param, and will return an object with the necessary data to append to the user in the users collection.
+It's very important to take into account that this method should be called from the client through a Meteor.call, in order to avoid CORS issues, since the data is returned through REST APIs.